Bankfoot House: History

 William and Mary's oldest son, John Grigor, became a Councillor on the Caboolture Shire Council (established 1903) in 1906, and served on the Landsborough Shire Council after 1912.
 John's brother William and his brother-in law William Burgess were also Landsborough Shire councillors.
 William Grigor (Junior) developed a sawmill at Maleny, and later moved to Peachester, and the Grigor family has continued its links with the timber industry in Peachester.

 The 1868 building's log foundations eventually suffered from termites and rot, although a 1926 article in the Brisbane Courier referred to the "remains" of the old accommodation house, whose walls and ceilings were "in a splendid state of preservation".
 As the Great Depression reduced the funds available for repairs, in 1930 it was decided to pull down the 1868 dwelling and to use the timber to construct two extra rooms, a bedroom and dining room, at the rear of the 1878 dwelling.
 Most of the work was work done by William Burgess and a helper.
 The roof-line was lowered to form a hipped corrugated iron roof, and a new kitchen was added, along with an incorporated verandah on all four sides, complete with a weatherboard clad balustrade.
 Later, Jack Ferris would construct a bathroom for Clementina on the southeast corner, and in the 1960s he enclosed the northern and eastern verandahs, and added a storeroom to part of the southern verandah.
 Electricity was connected in 1952, and the roof was replaced in 1982.

 Clementina died in 1963, having lived at Bankfoot her entire 85 years.
 Title of Portion 1 had been transferred to her son William Isaac Burgess in 1952.
 Clementina's daughter, Mary, and her husband, John (Jack) Ferris, bought the house and two acres from William in December 1964, and became the third generation of the family to live there.
 Mary, who was born in the house, lived there until her death in 1987.
 Jack died in 2002 aged 102 years old, and the house and all its contents, representing generations of family history, was purchased by the Caloundra City Council in 2004.

+The site is maintained by The Friends of Bankfoot House in conjunction with the Sunshine Coast Council.